Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 7(a) loans

-7(a) loans are loans the SBA offers to small business owners.
-You may be able to qualify for one of these even if you're not in a declared disaster area.
-This might be the way to go if you need to borrow larger sums, or if you need money for reasons outside of what an EIDL allows.
-A traditional 7(a) loan lets you borrow anywhere from $500,001 to $5 million.
+The SBA also offers 7(a) loans to small business owners.
+You may qualify for one of these even if you're not in a declared disaster area.
+This might be the way to go if you need to borrow larger sums, or if you need money to cover things outside of what an EIDL allows.
+Loan amounts for standard 7(a) loans are anywhere from $500,001 to $5 million.

 SBA Express Loans

-An SBA Express Loan, a type of 7(a) loan, lets you borrow up to $500,000 as a revolving line of credit.
-This means you can borrow as much as you need up to your credit limit, pay it back, and borrow more again later if you need to.
+An SBA Express Loan, another type of 7(a) loan, lets you borrow up to $500,000 as a revolving line of credit.
+You can borrow as much as you need up to your credit limit, pay it back, and borrow more again later if you need to.
 You can do this for up to 10 years, and then you’ll be in the repayment period and can’t borrow more.
-You may need to provide collateral if you plan to borrow more than $50,000.
+You may need to provide collateral to borrow more than $50,000.

 Bank loans

-Banks may be willing to offer your business a loan you can use to cover repairs or expand your business.
+Banks may offer your business a loan to cover repairs or expand.
 If you don't think you qualify for an EIDL, checking with a few local banks might be your best option.
 Interest rates might be a little higher than what SBA loans charge, but if you have a good credit score, you may not notice a significant difference.

 Rethink your business operations